WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/README.md

  - MultipleRuns.java now correctly displays average + standard deviation of accuracy
  - added additional instructions, example usage in src README file
  - requirements.txt in python

+ ### 14-05-2019
+ - rough draft of final report
+ - AccVSAlphaIteration.java added (code for heatmap data)
+ - cleaned useless bits of code in java files, added comments
+ - moved python implementation and added kNN classifier into the src folder so all code is one place
+ - added all graphs, figures for report